 Do note, however, that with more and more of us either working or schooling from home, or trying to keep ourselves entertained using online movies, music and games during the COVID-19 outbreak, things are going to slow down.
 There is going to be huge demand placed on the network infrastructure over the next few weeks.

-First, a quick word on VPN speeds.
-Typically, you shouldn’t notice the difference in internet speed when connected to NordVPN.
+Typically, you shouldn’t notice any difference in internet speed when connected to NordVPN.
 As long as your regular internet, be it through home broadband or your phone’s 3G or 4G data, is relatively fast then you should be able to use apps and websites as normal.

-If you were to use an internet speed testing utility such as SpeedTest, you’d find that there’s roughly a 10-30% drop in speed when using a VPN.
-And if your ‘base’ internet connection is fast already, even a 30% slower connection shouldn’t make much difference.
+You can use SpeedTest, either on the website or the Android or iOS app to measure your connection speed.
+Typically you’d find that there’s a 10-30% drop in speed when connected to a VPN server.
+And if your normal internet connection is fast already, even a 30% slower connection shouldn’t make much difference.

 But other factors can come into play such as server location, server load and the protocol the VPN is using.
 You can change most of these yourself, so if you find your download or browsing speeds are sluggish, the following can help.

 And before you blame the VPN, double-check that your internet is running at the expected speed with the VPN disconnected and that you’re not running any other apps in the background that are downloading stuff, including big operating system updates.

 The server you choose plays a big part in your connection speed.
 First, there’s distance.
 The closer the server is to your physical location usually means a faster connection.

 Second, consider server load.
 You won’t see this unless you click the three dots next to a country to see the servers available.
 As you can see in the image below, there’s a load percentage next to each server.
 This tells you at a glance if a lot of people are using that server or just a few.
 If the load is over 70% you’ll probably get a faster connection speed by choosing a server with a lower load.